trifle-io/trifle-io/docs/trifle-stats-rb/guides/percentiles.md

 ```

 And voila.
 Now you have average, 95th percentile as well as 99th percentile.
 Which are the holy grail of performance monitoring.

+## Transponders

+Alternatively you can calculate percentiles by using [Standard Deviation Transponder](../transponders/standard_deviation) and then calculating appropriate percentile in [Timeline Formatter](../formatters/timeline) and avoid doing all the manual calculation yourself!